 Watergate Bay, Cornwall

 If you’re looking for great UK beach vibes, why not head to this gorgeous bay in Cornwall, which boasts two miles of golden sand?
-It’s the ideal spot for sea lovers and you’ll feel like you’re a world away from home.
+It’s the ideal spot for lovers of the sea and you’ll likely feel like you’re a world away from home.

-Watergate Bay is best known for its surfing scene – but it’s also one of Cornwall’s best dog-friendly beaches and is great for families too.
+Watergate Bay is best known for its surfing scene – but it’s also one of Cornwall’s best dog-friendly beaches and is perfect for families too.

 Jurassic Coast, Dorset

-Nope, there aren’t any dinosaurs here, but you can go fossil hunting!
-This intriguing UNESCO-protected coastline is full of pre-historic treasures waiting to be found.
+While there aren’t any dinosaurs here, the Jurassic Coast is a great place to go fossil hunting!
+This intriguing UNESCO-protected coastline is full of pre-historic treasures just waiting to be found.
 It stretches 95 miles from Devon to Dorset, so there’s no shortage of beautiful scenery for you to enjoy.

-Perhaps the biggest reason people come here is to visit Durdle Door – a natural limestone arch that was firmed when the power of the waves eroded the rock and forged a hole through the middle.
-If you want to beat the crowds, why not head down to the beach around sunrise where you might see the sun peeking through the door?
+Perhaps the biggest reason people come here is to visit Durdle Door – a natural limestone arch that was formed as the waves eroded the rock and forged a hole through the middle.
+If you want to beat the crowds, why not head down to the beach for sunrise to see the sun peeking through the door?

 Tenby, Pembrokeshire

-Tenby is known for its beautiful beaches, which look like they’re straight from the Mediterranean.
+Tenby, Pembrokeshire, is known for its beautiful beaches, which look like they belong somewhere in the Mediterranean.
 It has three – North, South, and Castle Beach – each with its own unique charm.

-As well as having plenty of natural beauty to enjoy, Tenby also has cultural exploits to offer, such as Tenby Museum and Art Gallery and the National Trust-owned Tudor Merchant’s House.
-There are some eerie ghost walks on offer too, near Tenby town centre.
+As well as having plenty of natural beauty to enjoy, Tenby also has cultural exploits to offer, including Tenby Museum and Art Gallery and the National Trust-owned Tudor Merchant’s House.
+You may also like to join a ghost walk around the town centre too.

 Bath, Somerset